 The Equality Act 2010 prohibits discrimination in the workplace on the basis of ‘protected characteristics'.
 These characteristics are:

-- Age - please see Age Discrimination guide.
+- Age - see our Age Discrimination guide.

 - Disability - A person has a disability if they suffer from a substantial long term impairment that materially affects their day to day activities.
 See our Disability Discrimination guide.